gavindi/gnoming-profiles/README.md

 - Extension version
 - Monitored files and schemas list
 - ETag polling status from panel menu
-- GNOME Shell logs showing the issue
+- GNOME Shell logs showing the issue (filtered by console level if possible - v3.0.1+)
 - For wallpaper issues: output of wallpaper validation diagnostic

 ## License